 How can you tell?

-You can check the code manually for the rel=”nofollow” parameter in the link or a meta robots tag set to “nofollow”.
-Some web browser toolbars (Quirk Search Status, SEMQuake or SEOMoz) will also show you if a link is followable or not.
+You can check the code manually for the rel=” nofollow” parameter in the link or a meta robots tag set to “nofollow.”
+Some web browser toolbars (Quirk Search Status, SEMQuake, or Moz) will show you if a link is followable.

 What difference does this make?

-This is an anti-spam convention adopted by the search engines a few years ago.
-A webmaster can direct Google that they are not vouching for the webpage on the other end of this link.
+“Nofollow” is an anti-spam convention adopted by search engines a few years ago.
+A web admin can tell Google they are not vouching for the webpage on the other end of this link.
 Most SEO professionals believe that Google can follow a “nofollow” link, but the link will not pass authority to the destination webpage.

 Example: